smjcc/ELL/README.md

 To build, you need to:

 1. Create a GPT partition on your boot media.
-I use fdisk from util-linux which allows triming the table size and micromanaging partition boundaries to get the most use of minimal media often used in embedded systems.
-I use 6 partitions.
-The first two contain raw kernel images.
-The next two contain squashfs images, but could be any filesystem supported by the kernels, then a SWAP partition, and an overlayfs partition.
+I use fdisk from util-linux which allows trimming the table size and micromanaging partition boundaries.

 2. Edit the source to your liking, selecting desired features.
    (by commenting out and uncommenting out %define statements)